Roger A. Pielke Jr.

 Roger A. Pielke Jr. (born November 2, 1968) is an American political scientist and a nonresident senior fellow at the conservative think tank American Enterprise Institute.
 Before he was a professor of the Cooperative Institute for Research in Environmental Sciences (CIRES), and was the director of the Sports Governance Center within the Department of Athletics at the Center for Science and Technology Policy Research at the University of Colorado Boulder.

 He previously served in the Environmental Studies Program and was a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES) where he served as director of the Center for Science and Technology Policy Research at the University of Colorado Boulder from 2001 to 2007.
 Pielke was a visiting scholar at Oxford University's Saïd Business School in the 2007–2008 academic year.

 Pielke's research and views on climate change have been a subject of controversy.
 Climate publications and scientists have accused him of spreading climate denial talking points and misinformation.

-Climate blog DeSmog lists Pielke in its Climate Disinformation Database.
-Climate science blog Skeptical Science has accused him of spreading misinformation and misrepresenting scientific findings.
 In a book review for Science Magazine, Kevin E. Trenberth criticized Pielke's work for mischaracterizing and "politicizing climate change science."

 A prolific writer, his interests include understanding the politicization of science; decision making under uncertainty; policy education for scientists in areas such as climate change, disaster mitigation, and world trade; and research on the governance of sports organizations, including FIFA and the NCAA.

 Education and background

-Pielke earned a B.A. in mathematics (1990), an M.A. in public policy (1992), and a Ph.D. in political science, all from the University of Colorado Boulder.
-Prior to his positions at CU-Boulder, from 1993 to 2001 he was a staff scientist in the Environmental and Societal Impacts Group of the National Center for Atmospheric Research.
-From 2002 to 2004 Pielke was director of graduate studies for the CU-Boulder Graduate Program in Environmental Studies and in 2001 students selected him for the Outstanding Graduate Advisor Award.
-Pielke serves on numerous editorial boards and advisory committees, retains many professional affiliations, and sat on the board of directors of WeatherData, Inc. from 2001 to 2006.
+Pielke earned a B.A. in mathematics (1990), an M.A. in public policy (1992), and a Ph.D. in political science (1994), all from the University of Colorado Boulder.
+From 1993 to 2001, he worked as a staff scientist in the Environmental and Societal Impacts Group of the National Center for Atmospheric Research.
+Pielke was the director of graduate studies for the CU-Boulder Graduate Program in Environmental Studies from 2002 to 2004, and a board member for WeatherData, Inc. from 2001 to 2006.
 In 2012 he was awarded an honorary doctorate by Linköping University and the Public Service Award of the Geological Society of America.
 In 2024 Pielke became a member of the Norwegian Academy of Science and Letters.